Artangel presents Afterness: a major new exhibition on Orford Ness

 Artangel produces and presents extraordinary art in unexpected places.
 For over thirty years, they have generated some of the most widely discussed art of recent times, including prominent large-scale projects with artists who have become household names in the UK.

-Beacon.black, a new 24-hour radio station conceived by DJ and producer Brian d’Souza, mixing sounds from Orford Ness’s nature and culture also launches on 1 July as the first in a series of commissions performed, filmed and recorded on site and shared online, including new works by London-based artists Paul Maheke and Rachel Pimm.
+Beacon.black, a new 24-hour radio station conceived by DJ and producer Brian d’Souza, mixing sounds from Orford Ness’s nature and culture also launched on 1 July as the first in a series of commissions performed, filmed and recorded on site and shared online, including new works by London-based artists Paul Maheke and Rachel Pimm.

 The work continues the long history of art projects on Orford Ness and is the start of a two-year partnership with Artangel.